Hosted by the The Royal Society of Chemistry–World's leading science community

-- The top 60 teams from the preliminary are invited to attend the final competition
+- The top 60 teams from the preliminary round are invited to attend the final competition

-- 30 teams are chosen from the top 6 teams from each competition region and the other 30 teams are selected according to the national ranking list.
+- 30 of the teams are the top 6 teams from each competition region and the other 30 teams are selected according to the national ranking list.

-- The final examination includes 3 rounds of experiment-based challenges with each round lasting for 90 minutes.
-Each round focuses on different topics, such as experiment design, scientific phenomena presentation etc. Judges will grade teams on every experimental step.
+- The final examination includes 3 rounds of experiment based challenges with each round lasting for 90 minutes.
+The rounds test a range of skills including experimental design, scientific analysis and interpretation, the evaluation of errors etc. Judges will grade teams on all aspects.

 - Silver: Top 15%